humanbydefinition/p5.asciify/README.md

 At this point, your [`p5.js`](https://github.com/processing/p5.js) canvas in [`WebGL`](https://p5js.org/reference/p5/WEBGL/) mode, to which the library has been added, should already be converted to ASCII characters!
 (｡◕‿‿◕｡)

-**Important:** As of now, this addon library requires the sketch to contain a [`preload()`](https://p5js.org/reference/p5/preload/) function to work.
-This is because the library needs to load the default ascii font used for the ASCII conversion before the sketch starts, if none is provided by the user.
-You may leave the function completely empty if you don't need to load any assets.

 [`P2D`](https://p5js.org/reference/p5/P2D/) rendering mode is **not** supported at the moment, but hopefully will be in the future.   ʕっ•ᴥ•ʔっ

 To customize the ASCII conversion further, the library provides functionality which is described in the following [`Usage`](#usage) section.